Western Maryland Scenic Railroad: Shops

 The WMSR operates out of the former WM's Ridgeley, West Virginia, car shops located just across the Potomac River from Cumberland.
 The shops include offices, a Federal Railroad Administration building, and the former paint shop which is now used to house the steam engine and perform repairs on the railroad's equipment.
 The WMSR shops also serve as a business offering restoration services for locomotives and coaches from both commercial and private owners.
 South, past the Ridgely shops and yard, the WMSR maintains a wye (original part of Maryland Jct) that is used to turn the railroad's locomotives and coaches.

 Passenger and freight equipment

-Since its creation, the WMSR has gained an extensive collection of light weight style passenger coaches, many of which it either has restored to service in its green and gold livery, or has used for parts to restore other coaches.
+Since its creation, the WMSR has gained an extensive collection of lightweight style passenger coaches, many of which it either has restored to service in its green and gold livery, or has used for parts to restore other coaches.
 Many of the restored coaches are painted with the names of local area towns, as well as benefactors of the scenic railroad.
 The WMSR also has a collection of freight equipment it has collected from CSX and other sources that it uses for storage at the shops, rail line maintenance, and photo freight excursions.
 The WMSR currently also has three cabooses.
 They are two ex-C&O cabooses and one ex-WM caboose.
 Other un-restored equipment includes an ex-Chessie System crane, ex-Amtrak material handling cars, heavyweight coaches and pieces for a turntable.